 Free mediation hours depending on your situation

-If you have minor children together, you must attend a free information session on parenting and mediation.
-This session is required.
+If you have dependent children together and have to go to court, you must attend a free information session on parenting and mediation.
+This session is mandatory, except in certain circumstances.

-Afterwards, you are entitled for five free hours of mediation if you desire.
-You must pay for any hours after the five free hours.
-If you have already used the free hours and a new dispute happens or your case changes, you are eligible for another two and a half free hours.
+You are also entitled to up to five free hours of mediation.
+You must pay for any session that goes beyond the five free hours.
+If you have already used the free hours and a new conflict arises or your case changes, you may be entitled to another two and a half free hours.

-If you do not have minor children together, you are entitled to three free hours of mediation as part of a government pilot project that ends on June 30th, 2022.
+If you do not have dependent children together, you are entitled to up to three free hours of mediation.

 Choosing a family mediator